 System Name: Snake River Water District

-The Snake River Water District (SRWD) recently exceeded the lead action level in its drinking water
+The Snake River Water District (SRWD) in 2017 exceeded the lead action level in its drinking water

 during routine sampling.
 The EPA has set an action level for lead at 15 parts per billion (ppb) based on

 the 90th percentile of all sample results.
 Our 90th percentile for lead was 16.8 ppb or 1.8 parts per billion

 over the EPA action level.
 The SRWD collected 20 samples and 3 samples were above the 15 ppb action

 level.
 The SRWD is investigating the cause of the high lead results as well as the corrosivity of the water

 on plumbing materials within our service area.
 Lead can cause serious health problems, especially for

 pregnant women and young children.
 Please read this information closely to see what you can do to